 Applications of optical drives

 Apart from installing the operating systems the optical drives to date are still used to read old backups in organizations.
-The optical discs are more secure since the data contained in CD, DVD or blue ray disks cannot be infected with the virus.
+The optical discs are more secure since the data contained in CDs, DVDs, or blue ray disks cannot be infected with the virus.
 So it is still the preferred option to take backups.

-The another need to use the optical drive today is the availability of many movies and games in optical discs.
-But yes, you can download the same from the internet but that will consume so much of time and bandwidth which will not be worth since the movies and games are available in CDS or DVDs at a much cheaper price.
+Another need to use the optical drive today is the availability of many movies and games on optical discs.
+But yes, you can download the same from the internet but that will consume so much time and bandwidth which will not be worth it since the movies and games are available in CDS or DVDs at a much cheaper price.

 As far as the rotational mechanism is concerned, the optical discs maintain constant angular velocity abbreviated as CAV.
 The optical drive consists of two motors.
-A brush-less DC motor which is used to rotate or spin the optical disc and a stepper motor that is used to move the lens in a linear motion.
+A brushless DC motor is used to rotate or spin the optical disc and a stepper motor is used to move the lens in a linear motion.

 Speed of optical drives

-In desktop computers, these is a 5.25” bay on the front side.
+On desktop computers, there is a 5.25” bay on the front side.
 The optical drive is connected to the motherboard through two interfaces.
-On is the 4-pin power connector that comes with SMPS and an SATA, IDE or SCSI cable for data transfer.
+On is the 4-pin power connector that comes with SMPS and a SATA, IDE, or SCSI cable for data transfer.

-The optical drives also come with USB port which is found on external optical drives and PCMCIA interface for laptop connectivity.
+The optical drives also come with a USB port which is found on external optical drives and a PCMCIA interface for laptop connectivity.